 There’s no need to buy new tropical hibiscus every year (though we’ll happily sell them to you at Shades of Green! ;-).
 You can achieve the tropical look with a hibiscus that is hardy to North Texas.
 Really.
 There are several perennial (hardy) varieties that will survive our winters and return year after year.
 One of my personal favorites is Texas Star Hibiscus.

 Despite its name, Texas Star Hibiscus (Hibiscus coccineus) is not a Texas Native, though it is native to North America.
-A vigorous perennial, it produces large, star-shaped, white or bright red flowers that bloom from late spring into fall.
+A vigorous perennial hardy in Zones 6-11, it produces large, star-shaped, white or bright red flowers that bloom from late spring into fall.
 It grows 4-6 feet tall x 3-4 feet wide on average, but can get larger.